neighbourhoodie/voice-of-interconnect/README.md

 For debugging user data, using CouchDB or Cloudant is probably the best option, as Hoodie has no built-in admin UI for user data yet.

+## Connecting to Watson Services

+When deployed to Bluemix, the credentials for Speech to Text and AlchemyLanguage are read out directly from `VCAP_SERVICES`.

+To connect to the watson services from other environments, you have to set the following 3 environment variables

+1. `SPEECH_TO_TEXT_USERNAME`
+1. `SPEECH_TO_TEXT_PASSWORD`
+1. `ALCHEMY_API_KEY`

+If they are not set, the services are simulated.

 ## Deployment

 See [Deployment docs](http://docs.hood.ie/en/latest/guides/deployment.html) as well as [Deploy to Bluemix](https://github.com/hoodiehq/hoodie-app-tracker/blob/master/deployment.md#deploy-with-bluemix)